A Word from…..Ellen Fackelton Geyer

 Greetings from the Williamsburg Agriberry CSA!
 I am Ellen Frackelton and have been involved with my family’s berry and fruit farm since I was in middle school.
 Starting in 2010, I began bringing Agriberry fruit to the Williamsburg Farmers Market.
 In 2011 I was excited to launch an Agriberry CSA here in Williamsburg.

 As a teacher and a new mother, I am especially excited to be able to help provide my Williamsburg-area neighbors with the healthiest, easiest-to-use food in the world–fresh fruit!

-On behalf of myself, my husband Will, our new son Johnny, and the rest of the Fackelton-Geyer gang, thank you for your interest in our family’s farm and CSA.
-I look forward to seeing you on Tuesdays and helping to provide you and your family with the best in locally grown produce.
-We deeply appreciate your support of local, family farming, good nutrition and educating area young people through your participation in our CSA.
+On behalf of myself, my husband Will, our son Johnny, and the rest of the Frackelton-Geyer gang, thank you for your interest in our family’s farm and CSA.
+I look forward to seeing you on Tuesdays and at the Saturday morning Williamsburg Farmer’s Market, helping to provide you and your family with the best in locally grown produce.
+We deeply appreciate your support of local, family farming, good nutrition and educating area young people via your participation in our CSA.